algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 Instead of making small incremental improvements like we usually do in other case studies, in this article, we will implement just one data structure that we name *B− tree*, which is based on the [B+ tree](../s-tree/#b-tree-layout-1), with a few minor differences:

-- Nodes in the B− tree do not store any pointers or meta-information whatsoever except for the pointers to internal node children (while the B+ tree leaf nodes store a pointer to the next leaf node).
+- Nodes in the B− tree do not store pointers or any metadata whatsoever except for the pointers to internal node children (while the B+ tree leaf nodes store a pointer to the next leaf node).
 This lets us perfectly place the keys in the leaf nodes on cache lines.
 - We define key $i$ to be the *maximum* key in the subtree of the child $i$ instead of the *minimum* key in the subtree of the child $(i + 1)$.
 This lets us not fetch any other nodes after we reach a leaf (in the B+ tree, all keys in the leaf node may be less than the search key, so we need to go to the next leaf node to fetch its first element).

 We also use a node size of $B=32$, which is smaller than typical.
 The reason why it is not $16$, which was [optimal for the S+ tree](s-tree/#modifications-and-further-optimizations), is because we have the additional overhead associated with fetching the pointer, and the benefit of reducing the tree height by ~20% outweighs the cost of processing twice the elements per node, and also because it improves the running time of the `insert` query that needs to perform a costly node split every $\frac{B}{2}$ insertions on average.